Image: Copyright free from Pixabay

 He had made seven kills, his sword bloodied from point to hilt, when the village was taken and the real fun began.
 Women screamed as the Quarthi rushed into their houses and dragged them outside, or else rode them down, sweeping them onto their horses.
 Mock was of the latter group.
 But he chose his target carefully.
 He didn’t want just any woman.
 He wanted one he’d remember after he slit her throat.
 One that would sit tight around his cock, wet and smooth, with breasts that were soft and plump beneath his hands.
 One who’d moan in pain and pleasure at his every thrust.

 Then he saw her.
-She was standing frozen to the spot, staring at a corpse by her feet.
-Whoever had killed him had split open his chest, revealing the bloodied gore that was once his heart and lungs.
-The girl looked up at his fast approach, staring straight into his eyes.
+She stood petrified to the spot, staring straight into his eyes helplessly.
 She was only young, barely a woman, and beautiful, her face white against her pale hair.

 By the time they left the village, he was barely able to keep control.
 The best fucks he ever had were after a killing.
 And he had killed seven today.